caswell-wc/Code-Challenge/README.md

 ## Expectations

-Eloquent/Query Builder only.
+Use Eloquent ORM for all interactions with the database.
 Do not use raw queries.

 The Update endpoint must include the ability to move a node to a new parent.
 If the node has child nodes, it must to also move the child nodes and adjust the Left `lft`, Right `rgt` and Level `level` accordingly.